The next time you’re in a doctor’s office…

 Physicians had long known that blood circulated around the body under pressure, but there was no noninvasive way to measure this pressure.
 When it was discovered that you could push on an artery and shut off the flow of blood (I would like to have received the Nobel Prize for that discovery), the search was on for a way to measure this occlusion pressure.

-In 1881, Dr. von BaThe Curious Legend of Dr. Von Baschsch invented a mercury (or water) filled ball that was pushed over the artery at the wrist and connected to a pressure measuring device.
+In 1881, Dr. von Basch invented a mercury (or water) filled ball that was pushed over the artery at the wrist and connected to a pressure measuring device.
 When you pushed hard enough to block off the artery, you could tell what the blood pressure was.
 Well, at least you could determine the top number, or systolic pressure, which is the peak pressure in the artery when the heart is contracting.
 Physicians rejected the device as being way too “high tech,” and also because doctors believed that by feeling the pulse with their fingers, they were able to make diagnoses, and the ball would get in the way.

 It fell to Nikolai Korotkov, a Russian vascular surgeon, to get us the second number, or diastolic blood pressure.
 This is the pressure in the arterial system during the relaxation phase before the heart contracts yet again.
 In a short note in a Russian military medical journal, he described listening with a stethoscope, instead of feeling the artery with one’s fingers.
 Korotkov identified a series of sounds that allows us to determine the diastolic pressure.
 Fact is, if you take a stethoscope and listen over a normal artery, you hear nothing.
 Although the blood flow is pulsatile, it flows fairly smoothly, but if you partially occlude the artery, you introduce turbulence, just like partly kinking a hose will produce a noisier flow of water.
 Korotkov figured out that at a sufficiently high cuff pressure, you hear nothing because there is no blood flow.
 As the pressure is let out of the cuff, some blood starts flowing, but only during that part of the heart cycle when the pressure rises high enough to get past the tight cuff.
 This makes a noisy, “whoosh, whoosh” sound.
-As the pressThe Curious Legend of Dr. Von Baschure lowers, the “whoosh, whoosh” sound gets quieter as the flow is less turbulent.
+As the pressure lowers, the “whoosh, whoosh” sound gets quieter as the flow is less turbulent.
 Finally, when the cuff pressure is below the diastolic pressure, blood flows normally through the artery and you hear nothing.
 When we say someone has a blood pressure of 120/80, we mean that the whoosh-whoosh noise started when the mercury in the column fell to 120 and that it continued until the column was at 80, at which time all sounds disappeared.
-In my office, we use an old-fashioned mercury sphygmomanometer, which are the most accurate.
-Another reason we use them is that we got them for free from Swedish.
-However, environmental concerns mean that many office and hospitals use a spring-loaded device instead.
+In my office, we used to have an old-fashioned mercury sphygmomanometer, which not only is the most accurate, but I got it for free from Swedish.
+However, environmental concerns mean that many offices and hospitals use a spring-loaded device instead.
+And nowadays, you’ll often find an automated device that lets a machine do the pumping of air and listening for the whoosh sound.
 Regardless of the device used, the pressure pushing down on the artery to shut it off is expressed as the height of a column of mercury.
-Mercury was employed initially because it is heavy.
-We should probably just switch to a less toxic metal, but mercury has the advantage of being liquid at room temperature and having a shiny look, like in “Terminator 2: Judgment Day.”
+Mercury was employed initially because it is heavy, has the advantage of being liquid at room temperature, and looks shiny, like in “Terminator 2: Judgment Day.”
+Considering how the reliance on machines turned out in that movie, maybe we should not be so quick to use automated blood pressure devices.

 Sometimes, the doctor or nurse cannot hear anything when listening over the artery.